egoist/presite/README.md

 #### Create JSON config

-Add `presite.config.json` to your project's root.
+Add `presite.config.json` to your project's root and add presite fields.

 For example: